marklogic/mlxprs/README.md

 3. type "MarkLogic: Eval XQuery", or better yet, let the command palette autocomplete it.

 If your query can be completed, it will open a new tab and output the results there.
-If not, you'll get an error message up top.
+If not, the error message will be shown.

 ### Configuration